neelsoumya/dsSurvivalClient/index.md

 # Introduction

 Survival functions (client side) for DataSHIELD.
+DataSHIELD is a platform for federated analysis of private data.
-These are client side functions for survival models and Cox models.
+This package has client side functions for survival models and Cox models.

 This is a standalone bolt on package for survival analysis in DataSHIELD.